dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 Debugging and Interactive Development
 *************************************

-In this chapter, we look more closely at Open Dylan’s debugger tool.
+In this chapter, we look more closely at Open Dylan's debugger tool.

 The debugger